SMC-INESC/beatStationLinux/README.md

 You will need to have Codeblocks installed.
 Download and install openframeworks for linux as specified on the website.
-Download from github and copy in the addons directory, the following addons:
+Unpack addons.zip or download from github and copy in the addons directory, the following addons:

 - ofxUI
 - ofxXMLSettings